tmroyal/OptionSetter.js/README.md

 ### OptionSetter.addType({typeDefinition})

 Custom types can be defined in OptionSetter.
-This is achieved by calling the above function with an object that serves as a *Type Definition*
+This is achieved by calling `addType` with a *Type Definition* object.

 *Type definition properties*
 - `name` (string) - the name of the type
-- `default` (function) - a function that will return the default value for the type when OptionSetter.default is given for default value
+- `default` (function) - a function that will return the default value for the type when `OptionSetter.default` is the default value
 - `validator` (function) - a function that returns a boolean to indicate whether provided value is valid
 - `failMessage` (string) - the message generated when validation fails